thembo-sec/neocities_site/src/posts/gender.md

 published: true
 ---

 # Gender?
-I hardly know her!
+No thankyou I'm all out.

 I think a lot about gender.
 For those who know me this is unsurprising.
-For those who don't, I'm trans.
+For those who don't, I'm trans, non-binary too.
+I use they/them pronouns because although I can never stop thinking about it, I'd rather avoid the concept of gender completely.
 Now, transgender is the commonly used term to describe a person who's gender doesn't align with what they were assigned at birth.
 Though I prefer the more old fashioned term, 'transsexual' myself for a number of reasons.

 The first reason being that I find it deeply amusing how uncomfortable it makes cis people, as well as a surprising amount of queer people.
 The second being that I don't really think '*transgender*' captures the way I feel about myself.
 Its important to note early on that I have no qualms with those who *do* prefer to identify with transgender.
 Gender and a persons relationship with their body are *highly* personal, and I don't think that my attitude and identity is more or less correct than another persons.
 I don't even think there *is* an objectively correct lens to view this through, these thoughts are merely indicative of my attitude towards the whole thing.